NomsaT/Tentpole-DataSciences/README.md

-# tentpole datas-ciences data visualization project in python3
+# Tentpole Datas-Sciences Data Visualization Project in python3

 For this peoject we used one of the simplest web-framework named Flask.